inducer/relate/doc/flow.rst

             message: |
               You have marked your session to roll over to 50% credit at the due date.
-If you would like to have your current answers graded as-is (and recieve full credit for them), please select 'End session and grade'.
+If you would like to have your current answers graded as-is (and receive full credit for them), please select 'End session and grade'.
             permissions: [view, submit_answer, end_session, see_correctness, change_answer, set_roll_over_expiration_mode]